dagonC/k4cg_matomat_maas/README.md

 - track consumed drinks
 - show consumed drinks
 - [send consumption / consumption highlights to mqtt?]
+- show current total credits in system

 ## General requirements of GUI MVP
 - Needs to run in "text only" mode on a terminal

+# MaaS Service API Braindump
+Braindump of which functionality from the functionality defined above should be offered by the API.

+- user management
+    - *

+- drinks
+    - list
+    - consume

+- credits
+    - add
+    - show